hausaiyin/chat-pdf/README.md

 # 📚 Chat With Multiple PDFs using Gemini AI 🤖

-This Streamlit app allows you to **chat with multiple PDF documents at once** using **Google Gemini AI** (Gemini 1.5/Flash).
+This Streamlit app allows you to **chat with multiple PDF documents at once** using **Google Gemini AI**.
 It's perfect for querying long or complex documents like research papers, eBooks, legal files, and more — all in a conversational format.

 ---